 "What Might be Wrong with Behavioral Economics"

-Nansen McCloskey will deliver the Fifth Annual Paul Volcker Lecture in Behavioral Economics on Monday, April 8, 2019 in the Maxwell Auditorium at 4:00pm.
-The lecture will also be live streamed for those unable to attend the lecture in person.
+Deirdre Nansen McCloskey delivered the Fifth Annual Paul Volcker Lecture in Behavioral Economics on Monday, April 8, 2019 in the Maxwell Auditorium at 4:00pm.
+A video of Dr. McCloskey's lecture can be viewed on the Maxwell School YouTube page.

 Smart: The Narrative of Economic Expertise (1990), and Knowledge